Our free membership, business.com+, takes the pain out of choosing new business services.

 What are the cons of hiring an employee?

-Employees are protected by several federal and state labor laws, which can cause legal and financial setbacks for some companies.
-For example, if your employees work more than the legally allotted time (typically 40 hours) in a week, you are responsible for paying overtime wages.
+Employees are protected by several federal and state labor laws.
+If employers fail to comply, they may face serious legal and financial consequences.
+For example, if your employees work more than the legally allotted time (typically 40 hours) in a week, you’re responsible for paying overtime wages.

 “These expenses are necessary for keeping an employee over a long period of time, and, depending on the needs of a company, full-time employees can be significantly more expensive than contractors,” said Steiner.